-Course Start Date: Friday 23 October 2020 (provisional)
+Course Start Date: Friday 16 October 2020

 This course will also be available via blended online learning, with classes recorded using e–learning software and made available to students for streaming via our Virtual Learning Environment.
 This means that, while all students are welcome to attend class in person, most of the sessions will be recorded so that students who are based outside Dublin or who are otherwise unable to attend can catch up on the material by streaming the video in their own time.

 All class notes are available online before lectures take place.
 Online tutorials and IT support are available to help students navigate their way through our Library and legal resource databases.

 Please note that the schedule below is provisional.

 The Decision Maker–impartiality, ethics and independence from appointing body:

 Hearing Dynamics II and Mock hearings:

 Assessment will be via two written assignments and an oral presentation, comprising: